-- 1) an egregious or repeated incident of disrespectful, offensive, abusive, racist, or sexist comments or behaviour directed towards Individuals such as peers, opponents, Athletes, Coaches, Officials, administrators, spectators, and sponsors. - 2) repeated incidents of being late for or absent from the Organization's Activities and Events and at which attendance is expected or required. - 3) any action or conduct that would, in the discretion of the Organization's Complaint Triage Officer be detrimental to the reputation or image of the sport or the Organization. - 4) the willful abuse of property owned, rented, borrowed, or leased by the Organization including vehicles, hotel rooms and team equipment. - 5) serious breach of curfew as designated by the Organization or its designate. - 6) conduct or behaviour which interferes with a competition or with any Athlete's preparation for a competition. - 7) any conduct or behaviour that constitute serious Discrimination, Harassment or Maltreatment as defined in the Discrimination, Harassment and Maltreatment Policy. - 8) deliberate disregard for the rules and regulations under which the Organization's Activities and Events are conducted, whether at the local, provincial, national, or international level. - 9) abusive use of alcohol, where abuse means a level of consumption which impairs the Individual's ability to speak, walk or drive; causes the Individual to behave in a disruptive manner; or interferes with the Individual's ability to perform effectively and safely. - 10) any use of alcohol by Athletes under the age of 18 or where prohibited by law. - 11) use of illicit and illegal drugs. - 12) use of banned performance enhancing drugs or methods. - 13) use of drugs for a purpose for which they were not intended, including over-the-counter drugs. - 14) any breach of the Conduct Policy determined to be an egregious one. - 15) any misconduct deemed serious enough by the Organization's Complaint Triage Officer to constitute a Major Infraction.
+- 1) an egregious or repeated incident of disrespectful, offensive, abusive, racist, or sexist comments or behaviour directed towards Individuals such as peers, opponents, Athletes, Coaches, Officials, administrators, spectators, and sponsors. - 2) repeated incidents of being late for or absent from the Organization's Activities and Events and at which attendance is expected or required. - 3) any action or conduct that would, in the discretion of the Organization's Complaint Triage Officer be detrimental to the reputation or image of the sport or the Organization. - 4) the willful abuse of property owned, rented, borrowed, or leased by the Organization including vehicles, hotel rooms and team equipment. - 5) serious breach of curfew as designated by the Organization or its designate. - 6) conduct or behaviour which interferes with a competition or with any Athlete's preparation for a competition. - 7) any conduct or behaviour that constitute serious Discrimination, Harassment, Prohibited Behaviour or Maltreatment as defined in the Harassment and Prohibited Behaviour Policy. - 8) deliberate disregard for the rules and regulations under which the Organization's Activities and Events are conducted, whether at the local, provincial, national, or international level. - 9) abusive use of alcohol, where abuse means a level of consumption which impairs the Individual's ability to speak, walk or drive; causes the Individual to behave in a disruptive manner; or interferes with the Individual's ability to perform effectively and safely. - 10) any use of alcohol by Athletes under the age of 18 or where otherwise prohibited by law. - 11) use of illicit and illegal drugs. - 12) use of prohibited substances or prohibited methods. - 13) use of drugs for a purpose for which they were not intended, including over-the-counter or prescription drugs. - 14) any breach of the Conduct Policy determined by the CTO to be an egregious one. - 15) any misconduct deemed serious enough by the Organization's Complaint Triage Officer to constitute a Major Infraction.